 As each and every property already goes through a strict cleaning process, we are confident that cleanliness levels will always exceed our guest’s expectations.
 In addition to our standard cleaning protocol that has been in place for many years, we are introducing a disinfection protocol to take place after every post guest check out.
 This has been created using the CDC, EPA, UK Government and World Health Organization guidelines for disinfection in light of the Covid-19 Pandemic.

 To adhere to Industry Standard Accreditation's, all the high touch points in our properties will now be thoroughly disinfected at each changeover clean.
 This will be done using a disinfectant with either hydrogen peroxide, ethanol or sodium hypochlorite in it; bleach with a 0.5% concentration or an alcohol-based product with at least 62-80% alcohol which is sufficient to kill most germs, including Coronavirus.
-A full list of touch points is available to view here and you the lead guest will be provided with a signed checklist upon arrival, along with further Health & Safety information which will be contained in a wipe down folder at the property.
+A full list of touch points on a signed checklist will be left after the property for you upon arrival, along with further Health & Safety information which will be contained in a wipe down folder at the property.

 What we need you to do